Sintra-Portugal.com

 The view from the Castelo dos Mouros' battlements over the Sintra region and out to the Atlantic Ocean

-To continue on to the Palácio da Pena, take the path to the left of the Igreja de São Pedro de Canaferrim and follow the signs.
+To carry on to the Palácio da Pena, take the path to the left of the Igreja de São Pedro de Canaferrim and follow the signs.

 Pena Palace footpath sign

-The path to the Pena Palace may be 630m, but it is mostly flat now
+The path to the Pena Palace is 630 metres, and mostly flat from here

-The path from the Castelo dos Mouros to the main road is flat, but is often packed with tourists in the summer.
+The path from the Castelo dos Mouros to the main road is level, but in summer it can be uncomfortably packed with foot traffic moving in both directions.

 Castelo dos Mouros path

-The path joins the road at the Castelo dos Mouros ticket office.
-The toilets are on the opposite side on the road to the ticket office.
+The path then joins the road at the Castelo dos Mouros ticket office.
+The free public toilets I mentioned earlier are directly across the road from the ticket office.

 Castelo dos Mouros ticket office